GreyNV/Aries-restoration/README.md

 # Aries Restoration

 This repository contains a simple prototype for the Aries Restoration company website.
+The landing page showcases key services and contact information.

 ## Structure
 - `docs/TECHNICAL_TASK.md` – Technical requirements for the site.